 Durham Campus Rm.
 101.2

-The details about transferring to Trent University are listed at the transfer student summary
+The details about transferring to Trent University are listed at here.

 Studying Social Work at TrentU Durham?
 Your typical first two years will look like this:

 1.0 SWRK credit consisting of: SWRK 1000H (Introduction to Social Work) and SWRK 1001H (Introduction to Social Welfare) - (please note that in order to take the second year social work courses, you will need 70% or higher in each of SWRK 1000H and 1001H);

 3.0 credits in Psychology and/or Humanities and/or Social Sciences at the 1000 level - (please note that in order to take a second year course in many subjects, you will need a 60% or higher in the first year credit);

 1.0 SWRK credit consisting of SWRK 2001H (Foundations of Social Work Practice 1) and 2002H (Foundations of Social Work Practice II) - (please note that the pre-requisite for SWRK 2001H is 70% or higher in each of SWRK 1000H and 1001H and the pre-requisite for 2002H is 70% or higher in SWRK 2001H);

 3.0 credits in Psychology and/or Humanities and/or Social Sciences at the 2000 level or beyond;

 1.0 credit in addition to the above.